-- Stock is not considered overfished, but reference points are likely inappropriate to the biology of the species (See Appendix 1) AND management measures are likely to ensure stock will rebuild to an appropriate level (at or around a biologically appropriate level indicating MSY) within one generation time. - Species/stock is assessed as environmentally limited AND harvest control rules have been adjusted accordingly.
+- Stock is not considered overfished but there is evidence that localized depletion has occurred AND management actions have been put in place to address the issue. - Stock is not considered overfished, but reference points are likely inappropriate to the biology of the species (See Appendix 1) AND management measures are likely to ensure stock will rebuild to an appropriate level (at or around a biologically appropriate level indicating MSY) within one generation time. - Stock is not considered overfished, but is spatially shared between jurisdictions that do not manage the stock collaboratively. - Species/stock is assessed as environmentally limited AND harvest control rules have been adjusted accordingly.

-- Species/stock is listed as overfished in fishery status reporting. - Species/stock is listed as recovering from a currently overfished state but concern remains over the extent or timeframe of rebuilding. - Species/stock is <75% of $B{MSY}$ AND is not recovering, or recovery to $B{MSY}$ is likely to exceed one generation time. - Species/stock is assessed as environmentally limited AND harvest control rules have been not been adjusted accordingly. - There is evidence of severe localized depletion (that could justifiably be at a level that would impair recruitment within the scale of the stock management unit), AND no management actions are in place to address the issue. - Stock is not considered overfished but only because reference points in Harvest Strategies or management plans are likely inappropriate to the biology of the species (See Appendix 1) AND management measures are unlikely to ensure stock will rebuild to an appropriate level (at or around a biologically appropriate level indicating MSY) within one generation - Species/stock is assessed as environmentally limited AND harvest control rules have been not been adjusted accordingly.
+- Species/stock is listed as overfished in fishery status reporting. - Species/stock is listed as recovering from a currently overfished state but concern remains over the extent or timeframe of rebuilding. - $\circ~$ Species/stock is <75% of $B{MSY}$ AND is not recovering, or recovery to $B{MSY}$ is likely to exceed one generation time. - Species/stock is assessed as environmentally limited AND harvest control rules have been not been adjusted accordingly. - There is evidence of severe localized depletion (that could justifiably be at a level that would impair recruitment within the scale of the stock management unit), AND no management actions are in place to address the issue. - Stock is not considered overfished but only because reference points in Harvest Strategies or management plans are likely inappropriate to the biology of the species (See Appendix 1) AND management measures are unlikely to ensure stock will rebuild to an appropriate level (at or around a biologically appropriate level indicating MSY) within one generation - Species/stock is assessed as environmentally limited AND harvest control rules have been not been adjusted accordingly.